 The UPU's Development Cooperation Directorate (DCDEV) manages and implements technical cooperation and is involved in the design and development of Union policy.

-Within the UPU Council of Administration, Committee 5 (Development and Cooperation) considers and implements Congress decisions concerning technical cooperation.
+Within the UPU Council of Administration, Committee 4 (Development Cooperation and Technical Assistance) considers and implements Congress decisions concerning technical cooperation.

 Development Cooperation Directorate

 It coordinates its projects with its various partners and ensures the UPU's presence in the field, with the assistance of regional project coordinators, restricted unions, networks of specialists in the field and national project managers.